 In a large bowl, beat the butter and sugars together for about 30 seconds until blended.
 Beat in the egg until smooth and barely fluffy.
 With mixer running on medium high, drizzle in the maple syrup and vanilla until incorporated.
 Turn the mixer down to its lowest setting and gradually add the dry ingredients.
 Blend just to combine, then mix in the chocolate.

-Form large-ish balls and place on a parchment, or silicone lined cookie sheet at 3 inches apart.
+I think these turn out best if you chill the dough for half an hour.
+If you can form the dough balls and then chill it, even better.
+I know it’s hard to wait, but the sad fact is, cookies spread out on baking sheets and melt into cookie puddles.
+Place large dough balls on a parchment, or silicone lined cookie sheet at 3 inches apart.
 Pat them down slightly but don’t stress them out.
 Check at 9 minutes, but they may need to bake a bit longer.
 They are done when lightly browned on top.